Last Updated on October 6, 2023 by Samantha Harris

-Tortoises extend their neck when inverted and push their heads against the ground; this bares their throat but gives them leverage to sway their body to the side.
+Tortoises extend their neck when inverted and push their heads against the ground.
+Although this bares their throat, it gives them leverage to sway their body to the side.

 Larger tortoises find it harder to get off their backs due to their weight.
 Their success rate depends on their surrounding terrain and the shape of their shells.

 According to Scientific Reports, Galapagos tortoises evolved two different shell morphologies:

 The domed shape allows for more efficient side-to-side rocking so the tortoise can get off its back, while the saddleback shape allows the tortoise to extend its legs and neck better so it can gain leverage to flip.

 Researchers discovered that the saddleback shape required more energy from the tortoise to right itself.

-They theorized that this suited saddleback tortoises because their native environment had very uneven terrain.
+They theorized that this suited saddleback tortoises because their native environment had uneven terrain.
 Also, their muscles could handle the more intense effort needed to flip themselves.

 The domed shape requires less energy, but the uneven terrain can pin the tortoise at an angle that prevents it from rocking itself.